Crunchy, Sweet, and Tangy Bread and Butter Pickles

 Out of the commercially-made pickles I love Bubbies the most.
 Their Bread and Butter Chips are always a staple in our fridge.
 I want to love so many of the different artisan or homemade pickles I’ve tried from other brands, but so many times they have a lifeless texture.
 Where’s the coveted crunch?
 Maybe I just haven’t found the right one other than Bubbies.

-Watch quick video we made for these Bread and Butter Pickles!
+Video for Bread and Butter Pickles!

-Persian and Japanese Cucumbers
+Persian and Japanese Cucumbers for Best Pickles

 Over the years we’d finally gotten our garden cucumbers to their happy place and can get quite the harvest.
 Usually growing either Persian cucumbers or Japanese cucumbers (unless the starters at the nursery have been mislabeled – had that happen more than once).
 The Persian and Japanese cucumbers have such a great crunch, even when we lag a little in picking them from the vines to make these bread and butter pickles.